PaimonCodes/unix-shell-imitation/README.md

 where the user typically writes the commands themselves, or they can opt to use a text file to read commands from.

 Use `./wish` to launch interactive mode, or use `./wish <file.txt>` to read commands from a file.
 The shell will exit automatically regardless if exit is called or not in the text file.
+The text file should have an extra newline or return carriage at the end of file for the read to work properly.

 ### Built-in commands
 `cd` allows for the shell user to change the current workspace directory, much like with the `cd` unix command that we all know and love.